tarwn/lessthandot-hugo/blogs/content/posts/2011-05-11-transaction-log-vlf-s-auto.md

 In some cases you do not want to pre create the log file with a size that might make your VLF's unmanageable like a 64GB log.
 A 64GB log will create 16 VLF's with a size of 4GB.
 This can be problematic because a VLF is only cleared after it has been filled, but the same account to having VLF's which is too small.

-“Why don't you create multiple log files to ensure that transactions are split?” is a popular question, with a simple answer.
+"Why don't you create multiple log files to ensure that transactions are split?" is a popular question, with a simple answer.
 The T-Log works sequentially and in a round robin fashion.
 The only benefit in adding multiple log files is redundancy, in case the drive or RAID configuration fails for the particular log file.